EricHanLiu/python-adventure/README.md

 #Python Adventure Game

-A text based adventure game oosely inspired by Majora's Mask (Legend of Zelda)
+A text based adventure game loosely inspired by Majora's Mask (Legend of Zelda)

 ##How to run